Contents

 Purchasing comprehensive car insurance from QIC is quick and easy.
 Simply follow these steps:

-- Go to qic.online and choose Car Insurance: TPL or Comprehensive.
+1. Go to qic.online and select Car insurance

-- Enter your Qatari mobile number and Check your price.
+2. Enter your Qatari mobile number and enter your vehicle's details

 How to make an online insurance claim